cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

           }
         ```

     * flags_override: The plugin has its own internal logic for appending flags to the tflint command.
       However, if you wish to add or modify flags, configure here.
       For example, "{'loglevel': 'debug'}", becomes "--loglevel=debug".
+      To skip errors and continue 'force' flag should be used.
     * env: Additional env vars for duration of tflint executions,
     * enable: boolean, In order for it to work, must mark True.

+        ```yaml
+           tflint_config:
+             config:
+               - type_name: config
+                 option_value:
+                   module: 'true'
+               - type_name: plugin
+                 option_name: aws
+                 option_value:
+                   enabled: 'false'
+             flags_override:
+               - loglevel: info
+               - force
+             enable: true
+       ```
   * tfsec_config:  tfsec is a static analysis security scanner for your Terraform code.
     * installation_source: The URL to download the tfsec binary from, e.g. 'https://github.com/aquasecurity/tfsec/releases/download/v1.1.3/tfsec-linux-amd64'.
     * executable_path: If the binary is already located on your system (you installed it manually), this is the path on the file system, e.g. /usr/local/bin/tfsec.